[PHP] Points to note when checking whether a specified string/pattern is included

 However, this

-mean that "if needle is not a string, cast it to an integer and then cast it to a string."
-(Casting to an integer is correct.)
+that "if needle is not a string, it is cast to an integer and then cast back to a string."
+(Though casting to an integer is correct.)

 The following three are equivalent: